 Specialty – Computer System engineering (ISI)

-The ISI specialist programme aims at train engineers capable of designing the architectures specific to corporate information handling systems.
-It offers a coherent approach to architecture, networks, systems and distributed applications in order to prepare the engineer for project management in the field of IT infrastructures.
-The objective is to master application architectures and the underlying equipment installations, so as to be able to dimension, design, deploy, secure and supervise corporate IT systems.
-It is a field that calls for numerous technologies that are constantly being renewed.
-The ISI programme trains versatile engineers with strong technical skills, but also with the “fundamentals” that will enable them to further develop in their professional careers.
+The ISI program aims to train engineers capable of designing corporate information systems architectures.
+It offers a coherent approach to architectures, networks, systems and distributed applications, preparing engineers to manage IT infrastructure projects.
+The aim is to master application architectures and underlying installations, thus able to size, design, deploy, secure and supervise corporate IT systems.
+This field calls on a wide range of constantly evolving technologies.
+The ISI programme trains flexible, adaptable engineers with strong technical skills, but also with the fundamentals to enable them to progress in their profession.

 Course contents

-In order to prepare for project management in the field of IT infrastructures, the courses are structured around four axes: advanced technology-intensive courses to acquire the know-how, theoretical courses to acquire the fundamentals of the field and to be able to evolve thereafter despite technological developments, substantial projects in groups of six to prepare for teamwork and introductions to the main applications using the information system (e.g. data-mining, etc.) These specific courses are complemented by methodology courses (project management, software engineering, quality, etc.).
-Industrial partners enrich the training with their feedback, which provides an up-to-date view of the problem in the company.
+To prepare students for project management in the field of IT infrastructures, the courses are structured around four main themes: advanced technological courses to acquire the know-how, theoretical courses to acquire the fundamentals of the field and to be able to evolve subsequently faced with technological developments, substantial projects in groups of six to prepare students for teamwork, and introductions to the main applications using the information system (e.g., data-mining…).
+These specific courses are complemented by methodology courses (project management, software engineering, quality, etc.).
+Industrial partners enrich the training with their feedback, providing an up-to-date view of the issues faced by companies.

-Within the framework of the ISI specialist programme, the students will tackle the following course programme:
+As part of the ISI program, students will take the following courses:

 The academic teaching team